Thank you for contacting

 The Internal Revenue Service has expanded its support for military families with new tax preparation and filing options tailored to service members' unique circumstances.
 Through the updated IRS military tax guide, households have streamlined access to free file programs, including IRS Free File and the IRS Direct File pilot, making tax return preparation easier during the 2025 filing season.

 The IRS Free File program remains a cornerstone service for eligible taxpayers.
-Those with an adjusted gross income of $84,000 or less can qualify for guided tax preparation software to e-file a federal return and up to three free state tax returns at no cost.
-For higher gross income levels, Free File Fillable Forms offer a self-service electronic filing option without income limits.
+Those with an adjusted gross income of $89,000 or less can qualify for guided tax preparation software to e-file a federal return at no cost.
+For higher income levels, Free File Fillable Forms offer a self-service electronic filing option with no income limits.

 Military families often face unique tax filing needs, from combat pay exclusions to multiple relocations.
 Eligibility extends to active-duty personnel, National Guard and Reserve members, veterans, and their families.
 Services available include: